riztan/hbtelegram/README.md

 # hbtelegram
-class to facilitate the use of telegram from harbour.
+Class to facilitate the development of telegram bot from Harbour.

 Compile the library simply by indicating: hbmk2 hbtelegram.hbp